-We recommend you first explore these online contact options before you call the IRS, as the phone holding times might be longer than usual during tax season.
-As of 2021 and 2022 the IRS live phone assistance is very limited and you might experience long wait times.
-The IRS is available from 7am-7pm Monday-Friday EST. The best time to call them is in the early morning.
+We recommend you first explore these online contact options before you call the IRS as the phone holding times might be longer than usual during tax season.
+Since 2020 and into 2023, the IRS live phone assistance is very limited and you might experience long wait times.
+The IRS is available from 7am-7pm, Monday-Friday EST. and the best time to call them is in the early morning.

 - Social Security numbers (SSN) and birth dates or Individual Taxpayer Identification Number (ITIN) for taxpayers without a Social Security number

-- Questions about Prior-year tax return, e.g. Adjusted gross income
+- Questions about prior-year tax return, such as your adjusted gross income

 - The tax year of the tax return you’re calling about

-- Any IRS correspondence, notice, etc. sent to you
+- Any IRS correspondence or notice sent to you.

 Business and Specialty Help Line